 The Department for Work and Pensions brought forward official statistics on Personal Independent Payment cases before a Work and Pensions Select Committee meeting.
 If they had not published the statistics before the meeting they would have been discussing official figures that were two months old and presented a different picture of performance.
 The departmental representatives may also have been at risk of accidently mentioning unpublished data.

 The lead analyst for that area wrote to the HoP to ask for permission to release the figures early in an ad hoc release to avoid prejudicing the debate.
 Only data that was considered relevant to the committee session was published.
 The HoP agreed and the information was released four days before the Select Committee hearing.

 From 6 August 2011 to 8 August 2011 there were outbreaks of public disorder which began in London and spread to other cities in England.
 During this period and the aftermath, the Ministry of Justice (MoJ) received daily information from the courts who were dealing with defendants identified as being involved in the public disorder.
 The information was taken from court registers.

-The courts data met the needs of Her Majesty’s Courts and Tribunal Service (HMCTS), National Offender Management Service (NOMS) and other Criminal Justice agencies for demand planning purposes.
+The courts data met the needs of His Majesty’s Courts and Tribunal Service (HMCTS), National Offender Management Service (NOMS) and other Criminal Justice agencies for demand planning purposes.
 This information was linked to the prison population data to help ensure there was enough space in prisons to deal with the people involved in the public disorder.